-- 1. The pupil does not have the ability to control his or her behaviour. - 2.
-The pupil does not have the ability to understand the foreseeable consequences of his or her behaviour. - 3.
+- 1. The pupil does not have the ability to control his/her/their behaviour. - The pupil does not have the ability to understand the foreseeable consequences of his/her/their behaviour. - 3.
 The pupil's continuing presence in the school does not create an unacceptable risk to the safety of any person.